What Are Sitelinks?

 Use Structured Data for Search Engines

-- Product: Use on your product pages for detailing information like price, availability, and review ratings
+- Product: Use for product pages to detail price, availability, and reviews

 How to Analyze Your Sitelinks and Get More of Them